-This section of the Acquia Cloud documentation describes how Acquia Cloud works, including information about Acquia Cloud's architecture, security, high availability features, and compliance with standards and regulations.
+This section of the Acquia Cloud documentation describes how Acquia Cloud works, including information about the Acquia Cloud architecture, security, high availability features, and compliance with standards and regulations.

 Acquia Cloud provides a robust managed solution for mission-critical Drupal applications.
 Traditional hosting services may provide little more than virtual machines, leaving you with the task of managing and running the servers.
 With Acquia Cloud, you bring your code and files, and Acquia handles the rest.
 Acquia takes care of selecting, deploying, and maintaining a Drupal-optimized platform.
 Acquia Cloud provides high availability elastic cloud resources, with configuration management, monitoring, optimization, and caching built in, all backed up by an operations team staffed by cloud and Drupal experts, ready to respond 24 hours a day, seven days a week.